venom90/hasura-cognito-connector/README.md

-# hasura-cognito-connector
+# Hasura and AWS Cognitor Connector

-Hasura and AWS Cognito Connector
+Work in Progress